-- (2) Jurisdiction for the purposes of subsection (1) may be exercised- - (a) if the suspended sentence was passed by the Grand Court, by that court; or - (b) if it was passed by a court of summary jurisdiction, by a justice of the peace. - (3) A justice of the peace shall not issue a summons under this section except on information, and shall not issue a warrant under this section except on information, and shall not issue a warrant under this section except on information in writing and on oath. - (4) Any such summons or warrant shall direct the offender to appear or to be brought before the court by which the suspended sentence was passed. - 27.
-(1) Notwithstanding section 22(3), a court which passes on an offender who is not less than eighteen years of age a sentence of imprisonment for a term of not less than six months and not exceeding two years may order that, after he had served part of the sentence in prison, the remainder of it shall be held in suspense.
+- 26. (1) If it appears to the Grand Court, where it has jurisdiction in accordance with subsection (2), or to a justice of the peace that an offender has been convicted in the Islands of an offence punishable with imprisonment committed during the continuance of a suspended sentence and that he has not been dealt with in respect of the suspended sentence, that court or justice may, subject to subsections (2) to (4), issue a summons requiring the offender to appear at the place and time specified therein, or a warrant for his arrest. - (2) Jurisdiction for the purposes of subsection (1) may be exercised - - (a) if the suspended sentence was passed by the Grand Court, by that - (b) if it was passed by a court of summary jurisdiction, by a justice of the peace. - (3) A justice of the peace shall not issue a summons under this section except on information, and shall not issue a warrant under this section except on information, and shall not issue a warrant under this section except on information in writing and on oath. - (4) Any such summons or warrant shall direct the offender to appear or to be brought before the court by which the suspended sentence was passed.